+Moses makes his way through these narratives not as a self-determining liberator, lawgiver or leader but as God's faithful ambassador, identified always by his staff of office.
+He comes to the battlefield not as strategist or general but as a shaman who brings with him the symbol of God's power".
+"Whenever Moses held up his hand (with the rod of God in it) Israel prevailed, but whenever he let down his hand Amalek prevailed" (Ex.
+17:11).
 As was the familiar custom of holy men, Moses lived apart.
-His tent was set up "at some distance from the camp" (Ex.
+His tent was set up". . .at some distance from the camp" (Ex.
 33:7-8).
 His tent was taboo.
 When God visited the holy man there, the tribal leaders would prostrate themselves wherever they happened to be in the encampment (Ex.
 33:10).
 After he had been with God, Moses veiled his face as was the custom among shamans and holy men (Ex.
 34:29).

 A word should be said about the courage required of holy men and prophets.
 Popular understanding linked, in a cause and effect relationship, the messenger with his message.
 When the holy man spoke an oracle, he activated the event and so was, in a sense, responsible for it.
-If a holy man prophesied defeat or national disaster, he was seen as responsible for any tragedy that might follow his speech; had he not spoken, the disaster would not have happened.
-Holy men and prophets often acted in ways contrary to the king's or the community's perception of the national interest.
+If a holy man prophesied defeat or national disaster, he was seen as responsible for any tragedy that might follow on his speech; had he not spoken the disaster would not have happened.
+Holy man and prophets often acted in ways contrary to the king's or the community's perception of the national interest.
 One ish-elohim announced the end of Eli's priestly dynasty (I Sam.
-27:36); another denounced King Jeroboam for setting up an altar at Bethel (I Kings 13); and a third warned King Amaziah against a military campaign he was contemplating (II Chron.
+27:36).
+Another denounced King Jereboam for setting up an altar at Bethel (I Kings 13), and a third warned King Amaziah against a military campaign he was contemplating (2 Ch.
 25:7).
-The holy man was protected by the credulities of his society.
-He carried neither weapons nor shield, but as Jeremiah's fate makes clear, these protective taboos could break down.
+The holy man was protected by the credulities of his society, these holy men carried neither weapons nor shield, but as Jeremiah's fate makes clear, these protective taboos could break down.
 Moses, of course, never brought words which threatened national extinction, but the oracles he delivered were not always cheerfully received.
 After the apostasy of the Golden Calf, Moses delivered God's death sentence against many of the most powerful men in the camp.
 When the camp vetoed God's command to move out immediately and begin the conquest of Canaan, Moses spoke the words which condemned the Exodus generation to die in the wilderness.

 The holy man in West Asian society proved the power of his god and the authenticity of his closeness to his god by living without the familiar protection of bodyguards.
 Moses, therefore, has no bodyguard.
-Moses' lack of formal protection, despite his vulnerability and the repeated threats to his life, allowed the editors to display dramatically and repeatedly God's saving power.
+Moses' lack of formal protection, despite his vulnerability and repeated threats to his life, allowed the editors to display dramatically and repeatedly God's saving power.
 Moses' frequent escapes from danger proved that God protected His servants.

-In West Asia during the second millenium B.C.E., historical writing tended to be limited to formal texts: brief reports of imperial victories, lists of tribute paid by vassals, king lists, and documents which supported a shrine's claim as the home of a national god.
-The biblical narratives, as Alter makes clear, present artfully constructed stories which represent a new order of history.
-The dry lists become lively incidents which are shaped to fit into a convenantal scheme which proves God's dependability and beneficent control of history, and detail the response of individual men and nations to the duties and freedom which God has given them.
+In West Asia during the second millenium BCE, historical writing tended to be limited to formal texts: brief reports of imperial victories, lists of tribute paid by vassals, king lists and documents which supported a shrine's claim as the home of a national god.
+The Biblical narratives, as Alter makes clear, present artfully constructed stories which represent a new order of history.
+The dry lists become lively incidents which are shaped to fit into a covenantal scheme which proves God's dependability and beneficent control of history, and details the response of individual men and nations to the duties and freedom which God has given them.